surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/About.md

 ### [about_Do](about_Do.md)

-Runs a statement list one or more times, subject to a `While` or `Until` condition.
+Runs a statement list one or more times, subject to a `while` or `until` condition.

 ### [about_Enum](about_Enum.md)